This information is intended for use by health professionals

 PHOSPHATE SANDOZ Effervescent Tablets contain sodium acid phosphate, anhydrous, sodium bicarbonate and potassium bicarbonate (all of which are subject to pharmacopoeial monographs).
 The physiological, pharmacological and clinical toxicity of potassium salts are well documented and limited animal data are therefore available.

-Do not store above 25°C. Store in the original container.
-Keep the container tightly closed
+Do not store above 25°C. Store in the original tube in order to protect from moisture.
+Keep the tube tightly closed.

-Polypropylene tubes of 20 effervescent tablets in boxes of 5 tubes (100 tablets).
+Polypropylene tubes of 20 effervescent tablets in cartons of 5 tubes (100 tablets).